 When you have diabetes, proper foot care is very important.
 Poor foot care may lead to amputation of a foot or leg.

 As a person with diabetes, you are more vulnerable to foot problems, because diabetes can damage your nerves and reduce blood flow to your feet.
 The American Diabetes Association estimates that one in five people with diabetes who seek hospital care do so for foot problems.
 By taking proper care of your feet, most serious health problems associated with diabetes can be prevented.
+Your doctor will check your feet each year for any problems.

 Diabetes is a serious disease that can cause debilitating nerve pain.